What Can Solution Focused Therapy Help You With?

 The miracle question

 Many clients come in not knowing how they want their solution to be, and while the miracle question may be an impossible event (such as a dead loved one coming back to life), it's still a good way to figure out how to fix a problem.
-For example, if the problem is wanting the companionship of a loved one now gone, the therapist asks the client to look for someone who can help fill that gap.
+For example, if the problem is wanting the companionship of a loved one now gone, the therapist might ask the client to focus on bolstering relationships with other loved ones.

 Scaling questions